ubc-library-rc/intro-AGOL/content/popul-data.md

 {: .label .label-green }
 From your web map, click the **Add** dropdown arrow and select **Search for Layers**.
 From the dropdown arrow, make sure **ArcGIS Online** is selected.

 *1*{: .circle .circle-blue} In the search box, type **canada population ecumene** and click the plus sign next to two layers for comparison. **The Canadian Ecumene (CanEcumene) 2.0 GIS Database** and **Populated Places - Canadian Ecumene**.
+Click the back arrow to see the contents in your map again.

 The latter layer is produced by Esri Canada using data from The Canadian Ecumene GIS Database.

-This data layer uses [chloropleth](http://wiki.gis.com/wiki/index.php/Choropleth_map) symbology, in which areas are shaded or patterned proportionally to the value of a variable measured for each area.

-- The variable is usually quantitative
-- A color is associated with an attribute value
-- It's a method for showing how a measurement varies across a geographic area

-You can read more about and see examples of chloropleth [maps](https://arcg.is/15Xffe).

-Although this Census data provides context, it also overwhelms the homeless shelter location data, which we want to be more prominent.
+Uncheck this layer in the Table of Contents for now.

+You'll notice that the The Canadian Ecumene (CanEcumene) 2.0 GIS Database is automatically located toward the bottom of your contents list and cannot be moved up or down.
+This means that we will be unable to view the data unless we change the transparency of our Case Fatality Ratio (CFR) layer.

+*2*{: .circle .circle-blue} Click on the CFR layer and then on the ellipsis and select **Transparency** from the dropdown.
+Play around with the slider to view different transparencies and position it around 25%.

+*3*{: .circle .circle-blue} Click on the **The Canadian Ecumene (CanEcumene) 2.0 GIS Database** layer to expand it and uncheck all but **Populated Places.*

+Even with the transparency, this makes for a messy map.

+*4*{: .circle .circle-blue} Uncheck **Populated Places** and check **Populated Places Area** instead.

+This is less messy, still provides a sense of densely populated areas, but is hard to see.

+*5*{: .circle .circle-blue} Uncheck the whole layer and check the box next to the other layer we added from ArcGIS Online, the **Populated Places - Canadian Ecumene** layer.

+This is the same data as the **Populated Places Area** from the Database layer, but the difference is we're able to move this layer above our CFR layer for better visbility.

-*2*{: .circle .circle-blue} First hover over the left and then drag the Census layer below the homeless shelter location data.
+*6*{: .circle .circle-blue} If it's not already at the top in your Table of Contents, hover over the left side of the layer with your cursor and then click on the three vertical dots to move it to the top.
+Make sure it is checked on.

+*7*{: .circle .circle-blue} You can remove the **The Canadian Ecumene (CanEcumene) 2.0 GIS Database** layer from the map and save your map.

+*8*{: .circle .circle-blue} We no longer need our CFR layer to have any transparency, so you can change that back to 0%.

+You'll notice that the default symobology for the **Populated Places** layer is red, which is a colour I recommend using sparingly and with intention in maps.
+In this case, it's also hard to see.

-*3*{: .circle .circle-blue} Next click on the layer and then on the ellipsis and select **Transparency** from the dropdown.
+*9*{: .circle .circle-blue} Open the symbology (Change Style) for this layer and click on **OPTIONS** under **Select a drawing style** and then on the word **Symbols**.
-Use the slider to position it somewhere between 50% and 75% and save your map.

-Let's see if we can find additional data through the Living Atlas that might help make our map more meaningful, such as Census data on poverty or homelessness.

-*4*{: .circle .circle-blue} Type **census poverty** into the search bar under **Add Data>Browse Living Atlas Layers**

-There are a number of layers that come up, but unfortunately all of these represent data from the U.S. Census, which reveals a weakness of the Living Atlas in that it is U.S.-centric.

-It also underscores how useful the Living Atlas is when data we want is available because searching for the right data in the correct GIS format can be time consuming and frustrating.

-*5*{: .circle .circle-blue} Try searching for **census poverty Canada** or **census homeless Canada** to see if you can find anything related to Canada.

-Nothing comes up, and finding GIS data for metro Vancouver on the homeless populations, income, and poverty is very difficult to find.
-Instead of finding additional data for our map, we'll use other information to add to a [story map](https://storymaps.arcgis.com/stories) about domestic violence, homeless shelters that allow pets and the relationship of these to the capacity of domestic violence victims to leave their abusers.
+*10*{: .circle .circle-blue} In the editable box that has a number with a # symbol in front of it, copy and paste #008387 and click **OK**, then **OK** again, then **DONE**, then save your map.

+This green colour is more neutral and also provides decent contrast with the symbology from our CFR layer.

+This population data provides a helpful visualization of how population is distributed across Canada, and we can see that generally speaking, areas with greater population densities have a higher case fatality ratio.

+In the next section, we'll compare two variables using what's called a [bivariate chloropleth map](https://www.joshuastevens.net/cartography/make-a-bivariate-choropleth-map/).